Microsoft Store for Business and Microsoft Store for Education overview

 While not required, you can use a management tool to distribute and manage apps.
 Using a management tool allows you to distribute content, scope app availability, and control when app updates are installed.
 This might make sense for larger organizations that already use a management tool.
 A couple of things to note about management tools:

-- Need to integrate with Windows 10 management framework and Azure AD.
+- Need to integrate with Windows 10 management framework and Microsoft Entra ID.

 - Need to sync with the Store for Business inventory to distribute apps.